Slawomir Gromadzki

 Under Roman law, punishment was categorized by intensity and intent.
 While the Bible uses general terms like “scourged,” historians recognize these three distinct levels:

-Latin Term Fustigatio Lightest Corrective Warning For “minor” crimes; often done with sticks or rods (fustis).
+Latin Term Fustigatio refers to the Lightest Corrective Warning For “minor” crimes; often done with sticks or rods (fustis).

 Verberatio Most Severe Preliminary to Death The “death-blow” scourging; mandatory for those about to be crucified.